 As environmentally-conscious travelers, we are always trying to do things as green as we can.
 This includes finding green flights.
 As what usually happens when we mention anything related to airplanes, we get some criticism.
 “Aren’t you green?”
 “Don’t you care about the environment?”
 “Flying is terrible.”
 Yes, we agree that planes are the worst mode of transportation when it comes to their environmental impact.
-In fact we’ve written a lot about this including about how Airplane Air is Toxic, Principles for Choosing Green Transportation, and a Guide to Carbon Offsets.
+In fact we’ve written a lot about this including articles about airplane cabin air, Principles for Choosing Green Transportation, and a Guide to Carbon Offsets.
 So, this begs the question, are there green flights?

 photo credit: Lara604

-Take a Non Stop Flight: When you take a non stop flight you’re using less fuel and thus there are fewer carbon offsets – this all leads to greener flights.
-(Check out our posts about the best search engines for non stop flights and our post about how non stop flights have up to 50% less carbon offsets)
+Take a Nonstop Flight: When you take a nonstop flight you’re using less fuel and thus there are fewer carbon offsets – this all leads to greener flights.
+(Check out our posts about the best search engines for nonstop flights and our post about how non stop flights have up to 50% less carbon offsets.)